Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: What fart!

-Believe it or not, this expression isn’t as filthy as it sounds.
-It’s actually a common Mexican expression meaning “what’s up?” but depending the tone, can also mean “what’s the matter?” or “what’s your problem?”.
+¡Ay, Dios!
+Believe it or not, this expression isn’t as filthy as it sounds, and shouldn’t be taken literally at all.
+It’s actually a common Mexican expression meaning “what’s up?,” but depending on the tone, can also mean “what’s the matter?” or “what’s your problem?”
+In our post on Mexican slang, we show that in addition to “a fart,” “un pedo” can also mean “buzzed” or “drunk,” or also just generally “a problem.”

 • What’s up, buddy!
-Do you fancy going to the party?, it’s tonight – ¡Que pedo, guey! ¿Te apuntas al reventón de esta noche?
+Do you fancy going to the party tonight? – ¡Que pedo, guey! ¿Te apuntas al reventón de esta noche?

 18. Burro hablando de orejas